 Ubatan – Application of herbs in particular manners is advisable.

-Increases immunity : The soothing environment during monsoon makes the mind and body more receptive to the benefits of rejuvenation therapy.
-Cool atmosphere helps the skin to open the pores and to absorb herbal or medicinal oils during treatment.
+Increases immunity: The soothing environment during monsoon makes the mind and body more receptive to the benefits of rejuvenation therapy.
+The cool atmosphere helps the skin to open the pores and to absorb herbal or medicinal oils during treatment.
 Monsoon is the best time for Ayurvedic treatments.
-A massage supposedly increases the blood circulation and also eases physical stress.
+A massage supposedly increases blood circulation and also eases physical stress.
 One of the best monsoon Ayurveda benefits is that it reduces muscular tension and pain.

-- Ayurvedic rejuvenation therapies : Monsoon Ayurveda benefits are that it does more than giving relief to the stress.
-The rejuvenation programme helps to preserve longetivity, helps you to retain youthfulness and tries to revitalise the body and mind.
-It enhances body resistance and proper functioning of the body parts.
+- Ayurvedic rejuvenation therapies: Monsoon Ayurveda benefits are that it does more than giving relief to the stress.
+The rejuvenation program helps to preserve longevity, helps you to retain youthfulness and tries to revitalize the body and mind.
+It enhances body resistance and the proper functioning of the body parts.
 Monsoon is the best time for Ayurvedic treatment as it improves the skin’s complexion and helps to build proper dhatus (tissues) in the body.
-For all the doshas (problems) and for proper functioning of the body, Ayurveda practitioner usually suggest Panchakarma treatment (panch means five’ and karma means ‘action’).
+For all the doshas (problems) and for the proper functioning of the body, Ayurveda practitioner usually suggests Panchakarma treatment (panch means five’ and karma means ‘action’).
 It increases your immunity power and helps you to get better sleep.

 Swedan or heat treatments: There are two types of heat treatments offered in Ayurveda during monsoons.

 This heat treatment with bolus prepared from leaves of medicinal herbs helps to relieve pain and swelling in arthritis, spondylosis, and other types of pains in the bones and joints.

 This is a dry heat treatment which gives patient relief from pain due to rheumatoid arthritis and other chronic ailments.